hujo/gf-user-vimfn/README.md

 ### Usage

 #### CtrlP
-If if you want to use as an extension of the CtrlP
+If want to use as an extension of the CtrlP

 ``` vim
 " Example: Add 'vimfn' to g:ctrlp_extensions